-Employees and students with COVID-like symptoms more severe than their baseline should call the Student Health Center at 273-2009 to determine if testing is appropriate.
-In addition to utilizing the Student Health Clinic, care can also be accessed through their primary care provider or the TestIowa site.
+Employees and students with COVID-like symptoms more severe than their baseline should call the Student Health Center at 319-273-2100 to determine if testing is appropriate.

 In most cases, supervisors do not need to shut down their entire area.
-If able supervisors should close off any spaces used for prolonged periods of time by the sick employee and contact UNI Environmental Health and Safety, Joseph Rayzor, extension 3-3189.
+If able supervisors should close off any spaces used for prolonged periods of time by the sick employee and contact UNI Environmental Health and Safety, David Oesterle, 319-273-7491.
 UNI Environmental Health and Safety will work with the supervisor and the appropriate custodial team to ensure the area is cleaned and disinfected according to CDC guidance.

 Employees with confirmed or suspected cases should complete the Panther Health Survey.

 Employees may use their employee assistance program (EAP) benefits to help manage any anxiety or any uncertainty they are experiencing related to Coronavirus (COVID-19).
-To access EAP call 800-327-4692.
-EFR has created a tip sheet to help employees stay connected to their emotions during a time of uncertainty and social distancing.
-Additional information can be found on UNI’s EAP webpage.
-Students who have mental health concerns should contact the UNI Counseling Center 273-2676.
+To access EAP call 1-855-784-2057.
+UNI’s EAP vendor has created a tip sheet to help employees stay connected to their emotions during a time of uncertainty.
+Additional information can be found on the HRS Supporting Services web page and from the CDC.
+Students who have mental health concerns should contact the UNI Counseling Center at 319-273-2676.

 Employees in need of medical care should call their healthcare provider prior to visiting the office or clinic.
 Employees are encouraged to consider telehealth options through their own healthcare provider or through Doctor on Demand.

-Determine how you will operate if absenteeism spikes from increases in sick employees, those who stay home to care for sick family members, and those who must stay home to watch their children when school or childcare programs are unavailable.
+Determine how you will operate if absenteeism spikes from increases in sick employees, including those who may experience vaccine side effects, those who stay home to care for sick family members, and those who must stay home to watch their children when school or childcare programs are unavailable.

 Plan to monitor absenteeism at the workplace and notify HRS in the event of an absenteeism spike.